williamgilpin/howto/howto_github.md

 ```

 7. Once you have your `.gitconfig` set up, attempt again to run the commands from step 6.
 You will probably be prompted for your password or access token.
 To set up your local Terminal to automatically remember your GitHub login info, you need to create a Personal Access Token (PAT) using the instructions [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 I set mine up with maximal priveleges and no expiry.
 After obtaining the PAT, attempt yet again to run the commands from step 6, but this time enter your PAT instead of your password.

+If setting up a PAT fails, then you might instead opt to authenticate with SSH.
+See the instructions[here](#ssh)

 8. The basic solo git workflow is pretty straightforward; it's like a manual Dropbox folder you manage from the Terminal.
 Make some changes to your local repository; for example, by editing into your README.md file.
 Whenever you want to apply those changes to the remote (the GitHub version of your code), first add these files in the Terminal (make sure you are in your repository).
 Since we already made a README.md file, you will need to start by staging the changes in your local repository.